-The Board recommends that you vote "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2011.
+The Board recommends that you vote "FOR" the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014.

-Proposal Three: Approval of the Weyco Group, Inc. 2011 Incentive Plan
+Proposal Three: Approval of the Weyco Group, Inc. 2014 Incentive Plan

-On March 3, 2011, the Corporate Governance and Compensation Committee adopted the Weyco Group, Inc. 2011 Incentive Plan (the "2011 Plan"), subject to approval of the shareholders at the 2011 annual meeting.
+On February 24, 2014, the Corporate Governance and Compensation Committee adopted the Weyco Group, Inc. 2014 Incentive Plan (the "2014 Plan"), subject to approval of the shareholders at the 2014 annual meeting.

-The purposes of the 2011 Plan are to provide a means to attract and retain talented personnel and to provide to participating directors, officers and other salaried employees long-term incentives for high levels of performance and for successful efforts to improve the financial performance of the Company.
-The 2011 Plan permits the grant of stock options to purchase common stock of the Company, restricted stock, restricted stock units, performance shares and cash incentive awards.
-For purposes of the 2011 Plan, "restricted stock" means shares of common stock which are subject to restrictions established by the Committee (as defined below).
+The purposes of the 2014 Plan are to provide a means to attract and retain talented personnel and to provide to participating directors, officers and other salaried employees long-term incentives for high levels of performance and for successful efforts to improve the financial performance of the Company.
+The 2014 Plan permits the grant of options to purchase common stock of the Company, restricted stock, restricted stock units, performance shares and cash incentive awards.
+For purposes of the 2014 Plan, "restricted stock" means shares of common stock which are subject to restrictions established by the Committee (as defined below).
 A "restricted stock unit" means an award granted to an individual to issue shares of common stock in the future if specific conditions established by the Committee are satisfied.
 In the case of an award of "performance shares," the Committee sets performance goals in its discretion which, depending on the extent to which they are met over the performance period, will determine the number of performance shares ultimately paid out to the grantee in the form of shares of common stock which have a fair market value equal to the value of the earned performance shares.
 A "cash incentive award" means a grant agreeing to make a cash payment to an individual if specific performance goals established by the Committee are achieved.

-The common stock awards under the 2011 Plan are limited to a maximum of 1,000,000 shares of common stock in the aggregate, subject to appropriate adjustments in the event the Company, among other things, declares a stock dividend, stock split, or similar change affecting the common stock.
-For example, if performance shares are issued with respect to 400,000 shares of common stock, then only 600,000 shares will remain available for the purpose of making other awards under the 2011 Plan.
-No individual may receive grants covering, in the aggregate, more than 90,000 shares in any calendar year, including options, grants of restricted stock, restricted stock units and performance shares.
-A copy of the 2011 Plan is annexed hereto as Appendix A. The following description of the 2011 Plan is qualified in its entirety by reference to the complete text set forth in Appendix A.
+The common stock awards under the 2014 Plan are limited to a maximum of 1,000,000 shares of common stock in the aggregate, subject to appropriate adjustments in the event the Company, among other things, declares a stock dividend, stock split, or similar change affecting the common stock.
+For example, if performance shares are issued with respect to 400,000 shares of common stock, then only 600,000 shares will remain available for the purpose of making other awards under the 2014 Plan.
+A copy of the 2014 Plan is annexed hereto as Appendix A. The following description of the 2014 Plan is qualified in its entirety by reference to the complete text set forth in Appendix A.